Darin LaHood

 Darin McKay LaHood (/ləˈhʊd/ lə-HOOD; born July 5, 1968) is an American attorney and politician who has served as a U.S. representative from Illinois since 2015.
 A member of the Republican Party, LaHood has represented the 16th district since 2023, and previously represented the 18th district from 2015 to 2023, a district which was once represented by House Minority Leader Robert H. Michel.
 The son of Republican Ray LaHood, who represented this district from 1995 until 2009, previously served in the Illinois Senate from the 37th legislative district from 2011 to 2015, before being elected to Congress in a special election following the resignation of Aaron Schock.

 During the 2022 redistricting process, the 18th congressional district was eliminated as Illinois lost a seat in the apportionment process.
 After new district boundaries were adopted, LaHood opted to run in the 16th congressional district.

+LaHood is running for reelection in the 2026 election, where he will face Democratic nominee Paul Nolley.

 Early life

 A native of Peoria, Illinois, LaHood is the son of Kathy (Dunk) and Ray LaHood, the 16th United States secretary of transportation and before that a seven-term U.S. representative for the district his son now represents.
 His father is of Lebanese and German descent.

 The younger LaHood is the eldest of four siblings, and went to the Academy of Our Lady/Spalding Institute.
 He graduated from Loras College in Iowa and received his Juris Doctor from John Marshall Law School.